Aftermath Entertainment

-Aftermath Entertainment is an American record label founded by rapper and record producer Dr. Dre in 1996.
+ARY, Inc., doing business as Aftermath Entertainment, is an American record label founded by rapper and record producer Dr. Dre in 1996.
 It operates as a subsidiary of Universal Music Group, and is distributed through Interscope Records.

-The label's roster includes artists such as Eminem, Marsha Ambrosius, Anderson .Paak, and Ez Mil, while former artists include 50 Cent and Kendrick Lamar, Busta Rhymes among others.
+The label's roster includes artists such as Eminem, Marsha Ambrosius, Anderson .Paak, and Ez Mil, while former artists include 50 Cent, Kendrick Lamar, Busta Rhymes, The Game, Eve and Stat Quo, among others.